 For example, IKONS and SPOT 5 HRG are at regional 17 level medium spatial resolution data.
 However, the influence of atmospheric conditions in moist and tropical regions cannot be neglected and they are often an obstacle for capturing the high quality sensor data.
 Therefore, it always proves to be beneficiary to have multiple sources of sensor data.

-A better classification can be achieved only when we consider a suitable classification system with sufficient number of training samples.
+c) Selection of classification system and training samples A better classification can be achieved only when we consider a suitable classification system with sufficient number of training samples.
 Generally, in a wide variety of applications we adopt hierarchy classification systems because different conditions are taken into account.

 A classification system should consider spatial resolution of selected RS data, compatibility with its previous work, image processing and classification algorithm availability and time constraints.
 The ultimate goal of choosing any classification system is to satisfy the need of an end user.